-If you’re struggling with something right now, you’ll probably come across some Buddhist wisdom that matches exactly what you need in this book (let me know if you don’t!)
+If you’re struggling with something right now, you’ll probably come across some Buddhist wisdom that matches exactly what you need in this book.
 That’s my kind of book.

-Over on Facebook, Sandra and Željka recommended Love for Imperfect Things: How to Accept Yourself in a World Striving for Perfection, Haemin Sunim’s next book.
-It should be released in English at the end of this year or early next (you can preorder here).
+Two readers of the blog, Sandra and Željka, have also recommended Love for Imperfect Things: How to Accept Yourself in a World Striving for Perfection, Haemin Sunim’s following book.
 I love Susan Cain’s early review:

 A guide to self-care and accepting ourselves with more lovely illustrations like The Things You Can See Only When You Slow Down?
 Yes, please.